Imperfect detectors for adversarial tasks with applications to quantum key distribution: Abstract

 \section{Abstract}

 Security analyses in quantum key distribution (QKD) and other adversarial quantum tasks often assume perfect device models.
 However, real-world implementations often deviate from these models.
 Thus, it is important to develop security proofs that account for such deviations from ideality.
-In this work, we develop a general framework for analysing imperfect threshold detectors, treating uncharacterised device parameters such as dark counts and detection efficiencies as adversarially controlled within some ranges.
+In this work, we extend the idea of squashing maps to develop a general framework for analysing imperfect threshold detectors, treating uncharacterised device parameters such as dark counts and detection efficiencies as adversarially controlled within some ranges.
 This approach enables a rigorous worst-case analysis with exactly characterised devices, ensuring security proofs remain valid under realistic conditions.
 Our results strengthen the connection between theoretical security and practical implementations by introducing a flexible framework for integrating detector imperfections into adversarial quantum protocols.